9ssi7/9ssi7/README.md

 🏠 I work from home

-📫 How to reach me info@ssibrahimbas.com
+📫 How to reach me?
+for personal: info@ssibrahimbas.com
+for business: info@turistikrota.com

 <picture>
   <source